rcooper47/rcooper47.github.io/README.md

-# rcooper47.github.io
+# My new personal website
-My new personal website
+Created to host my contact information, programming portfolio, and writing portfolio.